Model 725 PDFF-R2* Phantom Features

 Clinical Relevance of PDFF-R2* Quantification

 Abnormal fat and iron deposition in the liver are principal histological features of many diseases.
-For example, non-alcoholic fatty liver disease (NAFLD), also known as steatotic liver disease (SLD), is emerging as the leading cause of liver disease.
-Iron overload often coexists with NAFLD, and liver iron is also an important indicator of total body iron in patients with genetic hemochromatosis and those who receive multiple blood transfusions.
+For example, metabolic dysfunction–associated steatotic liver disease (MASLD), previously known as non-alcoholic fatty liver disease (NAFLD), is emerging as the leading cause of liver disease.
+Iron overload often coexists with MASLD, and liver iron is also an important indicator of total body iron in patients with genetic hemochromatosis and those who receive multiple blood transfusions.
 Abnormal liver fat and iron overload lead to liver injury and fibrosis, and eventually cirrhosis, liver failure and hepatocellular carcinoma.
 Importantly, fat and iron also commonly co-exist as key histological features of many other diseases involving the heart, pancreas, kidneys, among others.
 In recent years, noninvasive MRI biomarkers of fat (based on proton density fat fraction, ie: PDFF) and iron (based on R2*) have become available.
 Chemical shift encoded MRI methods estimate PDFF and R2* from the same multi-echo data set.
 This is important because the R2* signal decay rate, which increases linearly with iron concentration, is well known to confound the quantification of fat, if not accounted for in the signal estimation models.
 Similarly, the presence of fat is well known to confound the ability to quantify iron.
 Our PDFF-R2* phantom enables more accurate testing and quality assurance of methods to quantify PDFF and R2*.

 Relevant Publications